anastl/introductoryProgramAiront/studyMaterials/studyMaterial.md

 ```
 The class **Person** has 4 data properties and 1 method.
 ## Instances
 On its own, a class doesn't do anything: it's a kind of template for creating concrete objects of that type.
-Each concrete Person we create is called an instance of the Person class.
-The process of creating an instance is performed by a special function called a constructor.
+Each concrete **Person** we create is called an instance of the **Person** class.
+The process of creating an instance is performed by a special function called a **constructor**.
 Programming languages often use the keyword new to signal that a constructor is being called.
 ## Inheritance
 It’s what happens when two classes derive from the same “superclass”, which means that they share some attributes and methods but can’t access each other’s specific attributes nor methods.
 ```
 class Manager extends Person {
   constructor ( name, lastName, id, salary, employees, authBudget ) {